pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 Fields were also added incrementally as they were needed, so it was incomplete.

 I rewrote a lot of this implementation, following the new data models.
-Since entities are now made up of components and this message deals with components, byte offset and other type information is placed directly alongside the component fields:
+Since entities are now made up of components and this message deals with components, byte offset and other type information are placed directly alongside the component fields:

 ```elixir
 defmodule ThistleTea.Game.Entity.Data.Component.Object do